nerf-course/nerf-course.github.io/index.md

 Scene representation transformer aims at rendering novel viewpoints from a few seen images.
 Therefore, they rely on conditioning on images.
 SRT uses a ViT as the encoder by patching and running attention-transformer blocks.
 This enables better aggregation over input images as opposed to average pooling in PixelNerf.
 But SRT relies on patches as in ViT rather than exploiting direct point features of PixelNerf.
 Another important aspect is rather than typical Nerf models which concatenate viewpoint to the position for decoding, SRT uses attention with the ray viewpoint as the query.
 As a result of this changes they are able to outperform prior work, especially when seen viewpoints are not hand selected and the novel viewpoint is farther away from the seen viewpoints.

-# Multi Resolution
+## Multi Resolution
 Vanilla NeRF is only capable of modeling scenes at a certain resolution and in a bounded domain.
-The papers in this section explore the idea of how to make NeRF multi-resolution and unbounded.
-Mip-NeRF shows that modeling radiance along a cone as opposed to a ray helps with anti-aliasing in modeling different resolutions.
-Mip-NeRF-360 builds on top of that idea and models unbounded scenes through a non-linear parametrization of space coordinates.
-It also shows an interesting hierarchical importance sampling scheme that helps with high quality rendering in big scenes.
-NSVF has coarse to fine learning method to learn radiance at different LODs and combines hundreds of tiny NeRFs to achieve that.
+What happens if we want to model scenes in different resolution when viewing camera is not set at only one certain distance from center of the scene?

 ### [NSVF](https://github.com/facebookresearch/NSVF) @ NeurIPS 2020 – [arXiv](https://arxiv.org/abs/2007.11571)
 ![](https://raw.githubusercontent.com/nerf-course/nerf-course.github.io/main/images/NSVF.png)